 Medicaid and HARP Plan Summaries

-The tables below summarize the network and benefit plans for our Medicaid, HARP, and Essential Plan members.
+The table below summarizes the network and benefit plans for our Medicaid and HARP members.

 HIP Medicaid Network and Plan Summary for 2019